 Clubs: Charlton Athletic, West Ham United

-The legendary former Hammers defender, who was awarded the Club's first-ever Lifetime Achievement Award earlier this year, played 663 league games in claret and blue, and twice won the FA Cup during his time at the Boleyn Ground.
+The legendary former Hammers defender, who was awarded the Club's first-ever Lifetime Achievement Award in 2013, played 663 league games in claret and blue, and twice won the FA Cup during his time at the Boleyn Ground.

 Born in Woolwich, his career began in his native south east London with Charlton Athletic, where he turned pro in 1964 and made 95 league appearances before West Ham boss Ron Greenwood signed him for a £50,000 fee in May 1967.